harithsya24/Graspit/README.md

 # 🎓 GraspIt: AI Educational Video Generator

 **GraspIt** is a revolutionary tool that turns *any educational concept* into a complete explainer video — all in under 2 minutes.
-Just enter a topic like **"Photosynthesis"**, and watch as GraspIt generates a 5-scene educational video with narration, visuals, and smooth transitions, fully automated using cutting-edge AI.
+Just enter a topic like **"IP Address"**, and watch as GraspIt generates a 5-scene educational video with narration, visuals, and smooth transitions, fully automated using cutting-edge AI.

 ---